PalmEmanuel/ModuleIsolation/README.md

 dotnet add package PipeHow.ModuleIsolation
 ```

-Or add it as a package reference to the `.csproj` file.
+Or add it as a package reference directly to the `.csproj` file.

 ```plaintext
 <PackageReference Include="PipeHow.ModuleIsolation" Version="1.0.0" />